juhasev/sample-ninja-help/edit-project-links-exit-links.md

 > **IMPORTANT:** Always use the correct status as these statuses are used to calculate panelist's **Quality Score**

+## Session ID Redirects

+The session parameter is required when “session param name” is defined and it has to be passed back in “session” -parameter (fixed parameter name on exit, configurable when sending to survey).

 ## Signing and security
 Signing should always be used when redirecting panelists to **Sample Ninja** exit links.
 The following algorithms are supported: